Help Center

 How to block apps with iPhone Focus Mode

 Apple’s Focus Mode allow you to eliminate distractions in the form of notifications, messages, and phone calls.
 With the introduction of Focus Filters in iOS 16, you can go a step further and actually edit the appearance and functionality of some of your apps.
-Here is how you can go two steps further by syncing Focus Mode with Opal to completely disable certain apps from your phone.
+Here is how you can sync Focus Mode with Opal to completely disable certain apps from your phone.

 What is Focus Mode?

-With iOS 15 and iPadOS 15 or later, Focus lets you remove notifications and customize your home screen appearance.
+With iOS 16 or later, Focus lets you remove notifications and customize your home screen appearance.
 You can set Focus settings and pick when you want to receive notifications, while letting other people and apps know when you’re busy.
-You can find Focus Mode on your iPhone or iPad's Settings, then hit 'Focus'.
+You can find Focus Mode on your iPhone or iPad's Settings, then hit "Focus".

 What are Focus Filters?

-Focus Filters are added functionality on top of each Focus Mode you have enabled on your device.
-Out of the box, focus filters let you customize functionality on certain Apple System apps:
+Focus Filters are an added functionality on top of each Focus Mode you have enabled on your device.
+They allow you to customize functionality on specific Apple apps, including:

 • Hiding work calendars when you are spending time with family

-• Hiding friend’s messages when you are focusing at work
+• Hiding messages when you are focusing at work

-In addition, Apple opened Focus Filters to developers so 3rd party apps can support customizations based on Focus Filters.
-However, this technology is fairly new, so options may be limited.
-You will see all your app’s available Focus Filters listed when setting them up in your Focus Mode settings.
+In addition, Apple opened Focus Filters to developers so that third party apps can support customizations based on Focus Filters.
+Given that this technology is fairly new, options may be limited.
+You will see your app’s available Focus Filters listed when setting them up in your Focus Mode Settings.

 How do I set up Focus Filters?

-Here you will see all the options made available to you, based on the apps you have downloaded on your device.
+There you will see the available options, based on the apps you have downloaded on your device.
+You can read more about how to set up a Focus here.

 How to Create an Opal Focus Filter

-Let’s now talk about the Opal Focus Filter specifically.
-This will allow you to take your Focus to the next level by completely disabling apps from your device, while in a Focus mode.
-When you add an Opal Focus Filter to a focus mode, when that Focus is enabled, an Opal session will start automatically!
-(And end automatically when the Focus is disabled) Let’s take a look at how to implement this.
+An Opal specific Focus Filter allows you to completely disable apps on your device while in a Focus mode.
+When you add an Opal Focus Filter to a focus mode, when that Focus is enabled, an Opal Session will start automatically and end automatically when the Focus is enabled and disabled.
+Here's how to set this up:

 That’s it!
-Now when the “Work” focus is enabled, an Opal session will begin.
+Now, when the "Work" focus is enabled, your Session will begin.

-Note that this sync is one-directional; from Focus Filters → Opal.
-Meaning when you end the Focus, Opal will also end, but if you end the Opal session directly, the Focus will not turn off.
+Please note that this sync is one-directional from Focus Filters → Opal.
+This means that when you end the Focus, Opal will also end.
+If you end the Opal Session within the app, the Focus will not turn off.

 Relevant Articles